kcl-lang/kcl-lang.io/blog/2024-05-14-lfx-guide/index.md

 #### 1. KCL Package Management Dependencies Sparse Checkout

-`kpm` is a package management tool for KCL.
-When the scale of KCL project becomes larger and larger, and the external packages that KCL project relies on become more and more, `kpm` will become slow due to the need to download a large number of third-party dependencies. `kpm` needs to support `Sparse-Checkout`, which means downloading specific dependencies as needed rather than all of them, to improve the performance of the kpm.
+When the scale of KCL project becomes larger and larger, and the external packages that KCL project relies on become more and more, the KCL package manager will become slow due to the need to download a large number of third-party dependencies.
+It needs to support `Sparse-Checkout`, which means downloading specific dependencies as needed rather than all of them, to improve the performance.

 - More details: https://github.com/kcl-lang/kpm/issues/304
 - Apply Link: https://mentorship.lfx.linuxfoundation.org/project/09391266-0de5-426b-9e11-ceb4c28202ef